Rakaneth/rldev-tut-2025/README.md

 ### 2025-08-20

 CBOR to the rescue!
 CBOR is a binary format that can be readily converted to/from JSON (at least, in Odin) and, for this project, seems to require little effort to include.
 Initial tests show successfully saving and restoring the entities to a file.
 Full marshalling/unmarshalling with little fuss, as nothing difficult is being stored on entities.
 Once I get more maps in, I will test saving and loading maps.

+### 2025-08-21

+Saving / Loading are IN!
+Turns out that, at least for this use case, CBOR is as painless as Python's `pickle.` I did have to come up with a few procedures to clone `GameMap` and `Entity`, but basic saving and loading are implemented!

+The dungeon now has 5 floors (subject to change), and the player can navigate to the very bottom!

+Now to do a bit of content generation and make more enemies and items.